mrsev17/mrsev17/README.md

 ### Hi there 👋

-I'm beginner in frontent.
+I'm beginner in frontend.
 Here is some work from my portfolio:

 https://mrsev17.github.io/HalcyonProject/